-As the liver becomes increasingly scarred, the resistance to portal blood flow increases leading to increase pressure in the portal venous system.
+As the liver becomes increasingly scarred, the resistance to portal blood flow increases leading to increasing pressure in the portal venous system.
 This portal hypertension necessitates alternative routes for blood to return to the heart.
 Small veins throughout the abdomen, but outside of the liver, then become enlarged and thin-walled due to the abnormally high amount of blood flowing through them under increased pressure.
 These fragile veins, called varices, often line portions of the gastrointestinal tract, especially the esophagus and the stomach, and are prone to rupture and bleeding.
-When bleeding occurs into the intestinal tract, it can be life-threatening.
+When bleeding occurs in the intestinal tract, it can be life-threatening.

-One function of the liver is to synthesise many of the proteins circulating in the bloodstream, including albumin.
+One function of the liver is to synthesize many of the proteins circulating in the bloodstream, including albumin.
 Albumin and other proteins in the blood stream retain fluid in the vascular sparce by exerting what is known as an oncotic (or osmotic) pressure.
 In liver failure, low albumin levels force fluid out of the bloodstream, which cannot be re-absorbed.
-Fluid therefore accumulates in tissues and body cavities, most commonly, in the abdominal cavity, which is terms “ascites.”
+Fluid, therefore, accumulates in tissues and body cavities, most commonly, in the abdominal cavity, which is terms “ascites.”
 Fluid can also accumulate in the legs (peripheral or pedal edema), or in the chest cavity (hydrothorax).
-Fluid retention is treated first by strict limitation of dietary salt intake, second with medications (diuretics) that force increased salt and water loss through the kidneys and, lastly, by intermittent drainage through insertion of a needed into the abdominal or chest cavity.
+Fluid retention is treated first by the strict limitation of dietary salt intake, second with medications (diuretics) that force increased salt and water loss through the kidneys and, lastly, by intermittent drainage through the insertion of a needed into the abdominal or chest cavity.